anakinjay/MegaMath/README.md

 - [Composer dependency manager](https://getcomposer.org/)

 ### Basic Usage
-All MegaMath operations work on the concept of coverting to decimal, performing the operation, then outputting in the desired format.
+All MegaMath operations work on the concept of converting to decimal, performing the operation, then outputting in the desired format.
 Format defaults to floating.

 All functions follow this format:

-$megaMathInstance->operation([param 1], [param 2 if needed], [output type - optional defaults to float]);
+**$megaMathInstance->operation([param 1], [param 2 if needed], [output type - optional defaults to float]);**

 ### Usage Examples
 ```php